 A Bit About Me & My Work

-I work with photography as it allows me time to experiment and be creative post-edit.
+As a medium photography allows me time to experiment and be creative post-edit.
 I believe the post-process is as much a part of the creative outcome as the shoot itself.
 I've learned to be curious and patient through my creative practice.
-Preparation paves the way for each shoot but often I am surprised as I go, making new discoveries.
-Flowers have a mind of their own, they have personality.
-I don't set out to be certain but instead stay curious.
+Preparation paves the way for each shoot, but it does not confine me to a static outcome.
+Often I am surprised as I go, making new discoveries.
+Flowers have a mind and personality of their own, they have personality, so I remind myself to stay inquisitive while creating.

-My Old Masters art crushes are Rachel Ruysch closely succeeded by Jan van Huysum.
+My Old Masters art crushes are Rachel Ruysch and Jan van Huysum.
 Unlike many still life artists of the time who featured dead animals and props which point to our mortality, Rachel and Jan's works are a celebration of florals and life.
-Jan's works seem alive, in motion almost, the scene breathes before you.
+Jan's works seem almost in motion, a scene breathing before you.

 A Photographer With A Pen